When you receive images uploaded by a customer, you access them from a variable of type Collection of Image for use in other parts of the Flow.

 - Click Save to save the Decision Point.

-For complete information about creating email notifications, click here.
+For complete information about creating Decision Points, click here.

 - In the Email editor, position the cursor at the point where you want to insert the photo.
 Then, enter @ to open the Variables list.

 - Select the Image to Upload variable.
 (Note that the variable is of the type Image.)
-A placeholder frame for the photo is inserted at the point selected in the Email editor.
-The name of the selected variable is displayed inside the frame.
+A placeholder frame for the image is inserted at the cursor, and the name of the selected variable is displayed inside the frame.

-- To edit the presentation of the photo, click on the placeholder frame, and then use the toolbar options to resize or realign the frame.
-You may also adjust the size of the photo by clicking on a corner of the frame and then dragging until the required size is displayed.
+- Optionally edit the display of the photo by clicking on the placeholder frame and using the toolbar options to resize or realign it, or clicking on a corner of the frame and dragging it to the required size.

-The name of the selected variable is displayed on the Attached line in a gray frame.
+The selected variable is displayed in the Attached field.